 Through this work i question the dead and its relation with its image, its representation, as an act of preservation.
 It is also an attempt to create a configuration (out of a decomposition) that questions memory before and after life.

-The text page included through this body of work is from a book called “L’immortalité” by the author Milan Kundera.
+The text page included through this body of work is from a book called “L’immortalité” by Milan Kundera.

 When i was a child, my mother offered me on Easter six chicks.
 I put them in a cage and on one stormy night i forgot the cage on the balcony.
 My father woke me up and we went outside to check on them only to find they were all dead.
 I remember very well the scene of these dead chicks with their eyes closed lying beside each other in a row on the floor of the cage.